History and Background of Layered Architecture

 Using Spring Data JPA

-Repository is the data access layer.
-Extending Spring Data JPA’s JpaRepository automatically provides basic CRUD methods (save, findById, findAll, delete), and queries are auto-generated according to method naming rules.
-Declaring method names like findByUsername, findByEmailAndStatus, or existsByEmail causes Spring Data JPA to parse the method name and generate appropriate JPQL, requiring no separate implementation for simple queries.
+A repository is the data access layer.
+Extending Spring Data JPA’s JpaRepository automatically provides basic CRUD methods (save, findById, findAll, delete), and queries are generated according to method naming rules.
+Declaring method names like findByUsername, findByEmailAndStatus, or existsByEmail causes Spring Data JPA to parse the method name and generate the appropriate JPQL, so simple queries require no separate implementation.

 @Repository